albrateanu/multinex/README.md

 ### Introduction
 This repository contains the official implementation of **Multinex** for low-light image enhancement.
 It provides training and testing code for paired-image enhancement on standard benchmarks, together with pretrained checkpoints for direct evaluation.

+**Please Note:** Installation and running instructions for Object Detection on ExDark are available under `Detection/README.md`.

 ## 1. Create Environment